stephengold/Maud/README.md

 either the model or its platform.
 The 3D cursor doesn't attach to any object, so moving or altering objects in the scene won't affect the 3D cursor.
-The Cursor Tool (selected by means of the View -> Scene menu) can be used to alter the appearance of the 3D cursor.
+The "Cursor Tool" (selected using "View -> Scene options -> Cursor") can alter the appearance of the 3D cursor.

 "Fly Mode" is a scene-view camera's alternative movement mode.
 In fly mode, the camera disregards the 3D cursor, enabling closeups of